If you are interested in sponsoring a door or donating to Downtown Doors, please email Blage Zelalich or call 408-279-1775, ext. 323.

 “Congratulations to San Jose Downtown Foundation for nurturing young talent and providing us with an up-to-date gallery of their work,” said Barbara Goldstein, former public art director for the City of San Jose, who served on the jury panel in 2013.

 Students complete the artworks to meet specifications provided by the Downtown Foundation.
 Selected pieces are transitioned to large vinyl decals and then applied to utility doors and boxes that service downtown’s infrastructure, where they make significant and poignant contributions to downtown San Jose’s urban landscape.
+Some of the new locations include: The 88, 55 and 60 S. Market St., the Fairmont San Jose, San Jose Repertory Theatre, 8 N. San Pedro St., and utility boxes at Plaza de Cesar Chavez and along Third and San Carlos streets.

 “This program works well on so many community levels,” said Diana Beechie, SJDF president.
 “For some of the artists, this may be a life-changing moment when they gain the confidence to continue to focus on the arts in their lives.
 On the other hand, we’re so happy to unveil the works and beautify our downtown streets for all the passersby.”